drescherjm/vtkImage1to1Scale/README.md

    cd vcpkg
    ./bootstrap.sh
    ```
-3. Now go up 1 level in the folder tree.
+3. Now go up 1 level in the folder tree so that the vcpkg folder is a subfolder of the current folder.
    ```shell
    cd ..
    ```